charlesbrandt/public/code/api/README.md

 For documents that change, use git and .md

 For relationships and metadata, use a real database.
-Postgres seems hard to beat in this.
+Postgres seems hard to beat for this.

 ## DBs